dcaldwel/oc-gather/README.md

 ### General Functionality
 *oc-gather* gathers logs and ``oc`` command output for the currently logged-in OpenShift cluster.
 It will write to the output file specified by ``-f``.
 If an optional namespace is supplied, that namespace will be the focus for most of the ``oc`` commands, otherwise, the ``--all-namespaces`` option will be used in place of ``-n <namespace>``.

-If you wish to run one or more specific test functions, they can be specified using ``-m``.
-If ``-m`` does not exist, then all test function modules that are present in the ``FLAGS`` variable (found in ``oc-gather.sh``) will be executed.
-The test function names can be chosen from those listed in the ``FLAGS=`` directive in ``oc-gather.sh``.
-If you wish to specify more than one test function, surround them all in double quotes.
+If you wish to run one or more *specific* test modules, they can be specified using ``-m``.
+If ``-m`` is not passed on the commandline, then all test function modules that are present in the ``FLAGS`` variable (found in ``oc-gather.sh``) will be executed.
+The test function names for use with ``-m`` can be chosen from those listed in the ``FLAGS=`` directive in ``oc-gather.sh``.
+If you wish to specify more than one test function, surround them all in double quotes, separated with a space (see the examples, above).

-If this script is *not* executed as a privileged user then certain commands -- such as ``docker ps`` -- for example, will be fail.
+If this script is *not* executed as a privileged user then certain commands -- such as ``docker ps`` -- for example, will fail.
 All ``oc`` commands will function regardless, provided the logged-in OpenShift user is has sufficient privileges.